WordWallet—simplifying self-publishing

 Research, self-publishing

 With my topic at hand, I set off to discover the problem(s).
-Self-publishing, it turns out, is a tough business; it democratizes publishing only in theory, as there's little to no *free* support for those looking to give it a try.
-I found a pretty even split between monetary concerns and doubts about folks' own capabilities.
-It became clear to me that my app couldn't be all about the money—nor all about the process.
+Self-publishing is a tough business; it democratizes publishing only in theory, as there's little to no (free) support for those looking to give it a try.
+However, it became clear to me that my app couldn't be all about the money—nor all about the process.

 Problem Statement